gusztavvargadr/packer/README.md

 ## Getting started

-**Note** The rest of this document covers the details of building Vagrant boxes and native virtual machine images using Packer.
+**Note** The rest of this document covers the details of building Vagrant boxes and native virtual machine images, and assumes that you are familiar with the basics of [Packer].
+If that's not the case, it's recommended that you take a quick look at its [getting started guide][PackerGettingStarted].

 **Note** Building the Packer templates have been tested on Windows hosts only, but they are supposed to run on any other platform as well, given that the actual virtualization provider (e.g. VirtualBox) supports it.
 [Let me know][Contributing] if you encounter any issues and I'm glad to help.